Elder Fraud Hotline

 Compensation and Assistance Services

 State victim assistance and compensation programs are the lifeline services that help victims to heal in the aftermath of crime.
-Victims of Crime Act (VOCA) formula grants for crime victim compensation are awarded to every state, the District of Columbia, the U.S. Virgin Islands, and Puerto Rico.
+Victims of Crime Act (VOCA) formula grants for crime victim compensation are awarded to every state, the District of Columbia, the U.S. Virgin Islands, Guam, and Puerto Rico.
 These grants supplement state funds that reimburse victims for out-of-pocket expenses resulting from the crime.

 VOCA formula grants for crime victim assistance, awarded through subgrants to state agencies and local service providers, support direct services to crime victims in every state, the District of Columbia, and every territory.
 Through the VOCA Assistance Formula Grant Program, OVC supports some 4,000 victim assistance programs throughout the United States and its territories each year.